 What to serve with meatballs

 - Boil up some pasta and warm them in a homemade pasta sauce.
-Some of my favorites include Alfredo sauce for creamy goodness, arrabiata sauce if you like it spicy, and you can't go wrong with vodka sauce either.
+Some of my favorites include 15 Minute Alfredo Sauce for creamy goodness, Arrabiata Sauce if you like it spicy, and you can't go wrong with Vodka Sauce either.
 Of course, you can use your favorite jarred variety too.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.